staplesinLA/denoising_DIHARD18/README.md

 | Total | 23.85| 15.29|

-3. Effectiveness
+3. Effectiveness<br>
-The effectiveness of a sub-module to the final performance speaker diarization is too trivial to analysis.
-However, it's clear that the enhancement based pre-processing is beneficial to VAD performance.
-Users can also tune the default VAD parameters to get a desired trade-off between Miss and False Alarm.
+The effectiveness of a sub-module to the final speaker diarization performance is too trivial to analysis.
+However, it can be seen clearly that the enhancement based pre-processing is beneficial to at least VAD performance.
+Users can also tune the default VAD parameters to obtain a desired trade-off between Miss and False Alarm.